 What if my bike isn’t the greatest?

 As long as it’s roadworthy, you’ll be fine!
-You certainly don’t need to have a flashy or expensive bike – just make sure the gears and brakes work properly, and the tyres are pumped up.
+You certainly don’t need to have a flashy or expensive bike – just make sure the gears and brakes work properly, and the tyres are pumped up (your local bike shop will be happy to help).
 Check the ride description first for an indication of whether the route will suit your type of bike.
 The Breeze Champion leading the ride will run through a quick check before the ride and help you out if you’re worried about anything.

 Can I bring kids on an HSBC UK Breeze ride?